spockframework/spock/docs/data_driven_testing.rst

 Variable assignments don't affect the number of iterations.
 A ``where`` block that only contains assignments yields exactly one iteration.

-Closing of data providers
+Closing of Data Providers
 -------------------------

 After all iterations have completed, the zero-argument ``close`` method is called on all data providers that have such a method.

-More on unrolled method names
+More on Unrolled Method Names
 -----------------------------

 An unrolled method name is similar to a Groovy ``GString``, except for the following differences: